Benjamin Jacobs (dentist): The Dentist of Auschwitz: A Memoir

 Jacobs wrote his memoirs which were published by the University Press of Kentucky in 1995.
 The Dentist of Auschwitz: A Memoir recounts his experiences and revulsion at having to strip gold from prisoners at Auschwitz in exchange for extra provisions for his family.

 The book has been acknowledged as a unique witness account of the "perverted way of life" at Auschwitz and has been used as a case study to examine the traumas and ethical dilemmas faced by Jews who held "privileged" positions in the ghettos and concentration camps.
-The memoirs were published by the University Press of Kentucky in 1995 and consist of 20 chapters.

 He writes in the book that "Jews were verbally abused and often beaten in broad daylight".
 It has been described as a "hard read", but a valuable first-hand testimony of dentistry in Auschwitz.
 Defined as having "Wieselian darkness", it has been compared to Night, a novella by Elie Wiesel.

-The 100-year secret : Britain's hidden WWII massacre
+The 100-Year Secret: Britain's Hidden WWII massacre

-Jacobs and Eugene Pool authored The 100-year secret : Britain's hidden WWII massacre, published by The Lyons Press in 2004, in which Jacobs gives a first hand account of the Cap Arcona disaster, one of a few known memoirs of the incident.
+Jacobs and Eugene Pool authored The 100-Year Secret : Britain's Hidden WWII Massacre, published by The Lyons Press in 2004, in which Jacobs gives a first hand account of the Cap Arcona disaster, one of a few known memoirs of the incident.

 He was rescued by a motorized fishing boat.